 - 7. Work - a.
 Work Requirement.
-All adults, except those with a work participation waiver, who are included in the NMW benefit group, and are therefore considered a mandatory client, must, no later than 15 days following NMW approval, have completed an Assessment, an Individual Responsibility Plan, and be working or fully participating in an approved work program activity in accordance with work program participation standards.
+All adults, except those with an approved work participation waiver, who are included in the NMW benefit group, and are therefore considered a mandatory participant, must, no later than 15 days following NMW approval, have completed an Assessment, an Individual Responsibility Plan, and be working or fully participating in an approved work program activity in accordance with work program participation standards.
 Allowable work and work program activities include any activity listed under Part III-D-2.
 Each participant activity is documented in a Work Participation Agreement.
-Each client's activity is documented in a Work Participation Agreement.